 If you suffer from back pain, then you already know what an enormous effect your mattress can have.
-A mattress which is poorly suited to your body will not support your spine properly, leading to further discomfort.
-For example, if your mattress is sagging or is too soft or too firm, then your spine and muscles are forced to do more 'work' while you sleep.
+A mattress which suits your body poorly will not support your spine properly, leading to further discomfort.
+For example, if your mattress is sagging or is too soft or firm, your spine and muscles are forced to do more 'work' while you sleep.

 Beware of labels like "Orthopaedic"